-If your deployment uses only Delivery Groups (and not Application Groups), you add applications to the Delivery Groups.
-If you also have Application Groups, generally you should add applications to the Application Groups.
+If your deployment uses only delivery groups (and not application groups), you add applications to the delivery groups.
+If you also have application groups, generally you add applications to the application groups instead.
 This guidance provides easier administration.
-An application must always belong to at least one Delivery Group or Application Group.
+An application must always belong to at least one delivery group or application group.

-When you associate an application with more than one Delivery Group or Application Group, a visibility issue can occur if you do not have sufficient permission to view the application in all of those groups.
-In such cases, either consult an administrator with greater permissions or have your scope extended to include all the groups to which the application is associated.
+When you associate an application with more than one group, a visibility issue can occur if you do not have sufficient permission to view the application in all of those groups.
+In such cases, either consult an administrator with greater permissions or have your scope extended to include all the groups with which the application is associated.

 You can change an application’s properties (settings) when you add it, or later.
 You can also change the application folder where the application is placed, either when you add the application, or later.

 You can add applications when you create a delivery group or application group.
 Those procedures are detailed in Create delivery groups and Create application groups.
 The following procedure describes how to add applications after you create a group.

 - You cannot add applications to Remote PC Access delivery groups.

 - You cannot use the Add Application wizard to remove applications from delivery groups or application groups.
 That is a separate operation.